John Sapsford (UDip, BSc (Hons), MA, MSc, MBACP)

 What I provide

 I provide both short-term counselling and longer term psychotherapy.
 Sessions are supportive, non-judgemental and confidential.
-They last for 50 minutes and are weekly, usually at the same time and outside of normal working hours.
-I am available Monday, Tuesday, Wednesday and Thursday evenings (5.30-9.00pm) in Hatfield(AL10), Welwyn Garden City (AL7), Radlett (AL2) and Kings Walden (SG4) (Hertfordshire) and Friday evenings (5.30-9.00pm) and Weekends in Chatteris (PE16, Cambridgeshire).
-There is off-road parking and wheelchair access at all locations.
+They last for 50 minutes and are weekly, usually at the same time.
+I am currently available 4.30-9.00pm on Thursdays only.
+There is off-road parking and wheelchair access.

 What to expect